briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

-BEACON-funded project, we have recently shown using a model inspired by microbial experimentation that cooperators can have a substantial leg up on defectors when the cooperative behavior increases population density and thus the likelihood of acquiring beneficial mutations (manuscript in preparation).
-However, this advantage is fleeting (Figure 1A, TODO).
+BEACON-funded project, we have recently shown using a model inspired by microbial experimentation that cooperators can have a substantial leg up on defectors when the cooperative behavior increases population density and thus the likelihood of acquiring beneficial mutations (in prep.).
+However, this advantage is fleeting (Fig. 1A, TODO).
 Once the opportunities for adaptation are exhausted, cooperators are once again at a disadvantage against defectors.
-As seen in Figure 1B (TODO), however, cooperation can be maintained indefinitely if environmental change occurs frequently, providing a constant source of adaptive opportnities.
+As seen in Fig. 1B (TODO), however, cooperation can be maintained indefinitely when environmental change occurs frequently, providing a constant source of adaptive opportnities.

 TODO: what about endogenous change?